angular/angular/aio/content/guide/deployment.md

 ## Differential Loading

 When building web applications, making sure your application is compatible with the majority of browsers is a goal.
-Even as JavaScript continues to evolve, with new features being introduced, all browsers are not updated with support for these new features at the same pace.
+Even as JavaScript continues to evolve, with new features being introduced, not all browsers are updated with support for these new features at the same pace.
 This is where compilation and [polyfills](guide/browser-support#polyfills) come in.
 The code you write in development using TypeScript is compiled and bundled into a format that is compatible with most browsers, commonly known as ES5.
 Polyfills are used bridge the gap, providing functionality that simply doesn't exist in some legacy browsers.

-There is a cost to ensure this browser compatibility, and it comes in the form of bundle size.
+There is a cost to ensure this browser compatibility, and it comes in the form of larger bundle size.
 All modern browsers support ES2015 and beyond, but in most cases, you still have to account for users accessing your application from a browser that doesn't.
-To maximize compatibility, you ship a single bundle that includes all your transpiled code, plus any polyfills that may be needed.
+To maximize compatibility, you ship a single bundle that includes all your compiled code, plus any polyfills that may be needed.

-Your web application shouldn't have to keep paying the penalty of increased bundle size modern browser that supports many of the latest features in JavaScript.
+Your web application shouldn't have to keep paying the penalty of increased bundle size when used in a modern browser that supports many of the latest features in JavaScript.
 This is where differential Loading comes into play.

-Differential loading is a strategy where you provide two separate bundles as part of your deployed application.
+Differential loading is a strategy where the CLI builds two separate bundles as part of your deployed application.
 One bundle takes advantage of built-in support in modern browsers, ships less polyfills, resulting in a smaller bundle size.
-The second bundle, includes the additional transpiled code, all necessary polyfills.
+The second bundle, includes the additional compiled code, all necessary polyfills.
 This strategy allows you to continue to build your web application to support multiple browsers, but only serve up the necessary code that the browsers need.

 ### Differential builds